gausby/tortoise/docs/connection_supervision.md

 As with any other linked process both process will terminate if either terminate, as described in the `Process.link/1` documentation.
-This mean that any stored state in the process that own the MQTT connection will disappear with the process if the connection process terminates.
-Therefore it is not recommended to link a connection process like this outside of experimenting in `IEx`, but instead run it inside of a supervisor process.
-When properly supervised connection terminations the crash will be contained, allowing the other processes to keep their state.
+This means that any stored state in the process that owns the MQTT connection will disappear with the process if the connection process terminates.
+Therefore it is not recommended to link a connection process like this outside of experimenting in `IEx`, but instead to run it inside of a supervisor process.
+When properly supervised connections terminate, the crash will be contained, allowing the other processes to keep their state.

 ## Supervising a connection